 We like its look, with the tan and brown leather blend and the white A logo for Akadema.

-Another aspect to consider is that this mitt has some break-in out of the box, which should speed up the time to get it fully game ready.
+Another aspect to consider is that this mitt has some break in out of the box, which should speed up the time to get it fully game ready.

-The Akadema AEA65 catcher’s mitt is an H-web, like most Fastpitch varieties.
+The Akadema AEA65 catcher’s mitt is an H-web, like most fastpitch varieties.
 The finger stalls are designed to fit a female hand, and it’s a great choice for those playing at more advanced levels of the game.

 Pros

-Solid padding and protection
+Contains solid padding and protection

 Built using quality and attractive looking brown and tan leather